joshbegley/nyt-latest/previous.md

 `At Barcelona, Lamine Yamal is considered the closest thing they have seen to Lionel Messi.
 That he has been more precocious is undeniable`\
 https://nytimes.com/athletic/5633196/2024/07/13/lamine-yamal-lionel-messi/

 **Forget the favourites.
-Turkey, Switzerland and Austria's tactics is what made Euro 2024 fun**\
+Turkey, Switzerland and Austria's tactics are what made Euro 2024 fun**\
 `How the approach of mid-level nations gave the tournament its spark`\
 https://nytimes.com/athletic/5633214/2024/07/13/turkey-switzerland-austria-tactics-euro-2024/